-- Our THEME this summer is "I Know Somebody."
-We will provide our students with socio-emotional lessons on coping with adults or siblings with substance abuse issues while also developing positive life skills.
+- Our THEME this summer is "I Believe I Can Fly."
+We will focus on aeronautics with trips to Charlotte-Douglass Airport and other flight-related activities.
 As always, our theme will be interwoven in the fine arts and academics.
 Students will spend mornings taking two fine arts classes.
 One class is always chorus to provide a musical foundation, while the second is a choice of violin, piano, brass, art or dance.
 Afternoons will be devoted to academic instruction.
 And every week, there will be a field trip or special program.

 - ONLINE ACCESS on wireless laptops for students & ONLINE PAYMENTS AND APPLICATION for parents.